COVID-19 Updates: State of public health emergency declared.

 If you have any concern regarding the information contained within the reports, contact the OHS Contact Centre.

 The Freedom of Information and Protection of Privacy Act (FOIP) provides a right of access to records held by public bodies.
 At the same time, it protects the personal privacy of Albertans by controlling the manner in which a public body manages their personal information.

 Section 80 of the Occupational Health and Safety Act refers to publication of information about employers.

 Alberta Labour and Immigration applies confidentiality rules to all data that are released or published.

-For more information, please refer to the Freedom of Information and Protection of Privacy Act, and to Alberta Labour and Immigration's privacy commitment.
+For more information, please refer to the Freedom of Information and Protection of Privacy Act.

 Was this page helpful?